Death Valley National Park California, USA Travel Guide

 Not generally applicable for Death Valley accommodations.
 Prices are typically fixed and non-negotiable.

-Walk-in rates, if available, are often higher than pre-booked rates.
+Walk-in rates, if available, are often in excess of pre-booked rates.

-Prices for accommodations are significantly higher during the cooler peak season (October-May).
+Prices for accommodations are significantly higher during the colder peak season (October-May).

 Prices drop considerably during the hot summer months (June-September), offering a cost-saving opportunity.